“There can be no keener revelation of a society’s soul than the way in which it treats its children,” Nelson Mandela

 Evidence and Outcomes

 Doug Imig, MA, PhD is the lead for evidence and outcomes for ECAS.
-Doug is also part of the Hawaii Well Being Data Project.
-Before joining ECAS, Doug directed research and evaluation for the Indianola (Mississippi) Promise Community and was a professor of political science at the University of Memphis.
+Previously, Doug directed research and evaluation for the Indianola (Mississippi) Promise Community and was a professor of political science at the University of Memphis.

 Doug has also worked as a resident fellow at the Urban Child Institute, research fellow at the University of Oklahoma’s Center for Infants, Toddlers, Twos and Threes (IT3) and as director of the Benjamin L. Hooks Institute for Social Change at the University of Memphis.
 He also was a visiting scholar at Harvard University’s Weatherhead Center for International Affairs and at the Trotter Institute at the University of Massachusetts, Boston.
 Doug received his PhD in political science from Duke University.
 He is the author of books and articles on children’s advocacy, social movement mobilization and political representation.